Photonic Neural Networks

 - Can all-optical nonlinearities reach the performance and reliability needed for deep networks?

-- What is the practical bit-precision achievable in analog photonic computation?
+- What is the practical bit-precision achievable in analog photonic computation beyond ~8 bits?

 - How do fabrication imperfections affect network accuracy at scale?